A simple guide to improved tracking for paid social media

 If you’re not familiar with Urchin Tracking Module (UTM) codes, these are the snippets of code attached to the end of a URL, allowing us to pinpoint where traffic to your website has come from.
 For example, if we were linking to the Extreme homepage via Facebook we could use:

 These can be used across a wide range of digital marketing, so we’d recommend using them wherever possible, but for social, we find these effective for comparing results between in-platform analytics and other sources such as Google Analytics.
+Now we've moved to Google Analytics 4, we're able to differentiate between Paid and Organic traffic more easily, so ensuring consistent UTMs will aid this.

 For paid social, we use each field to track Campaigns, Audiences, and Ad Creatives.
 In some instances, the ad creative performing best in your ads manager is not necessarily the one showing most frequently in Google Analytics, which can allow you to more easily make judgements on top-performing artwork.